 Rock hopping or a potentially thigh deep ford.
 Note the cairns highlighted in the image below that indicate the most traveled route currently in/out, although there are potentially other exits up stream.

 Large collection of logs with some rock stepping at a primary crossing is available.

 old trail on left, new route up chute behind large redish boulder on the right:

 reroute location coming up from Newton Creek, and heading past camps site (between boulders in forest)

 Two channels, rock hops or minor fords depending on flow levels.
 Noticed some flagging that may have been leading them travelers further north enter/exit the western branch, but there is a solid approachable entrance/exit easy to pinpoint from afar, its just right against where the high cliff rises along the river.

 Detour around the Yocum Ridge Closure

 The section of trail between Yocum Ridge Trail No. 771 and the the upper Muddy Fork Crossing remains CLOSED.
 All hikers, backpackers, and trail runners should take the reroute, until the Forest Service formally announces the reopening of the trail.

 If you fail in your navigation skills, and find yourself at the closed section, DO NOT press forward into the damaged area, backtrack to the proper route.
-Several hikers required lengthy search and rescue operations to be extracted from the section in 2021, and again, respect the work and time of our trail workers, and do your part to keep the implementation of further regulations off of the trail.

 I highly recommend that everyone completing the loop, regardless of heading in a clockwise or counter-clockwise direction, utilize the Bald Mountain Cutoff Trail and take the Timberline Trail along the south side of Bald Mountain to enjoy the spectacular viewpoints along the trail there.